How to have a fun and stress-free engagement session!

 I know, this is a tough one.
 There are some fashion-forward couples who have their engagement session outfits picked out months in advance, including matching accessories, and this part of the post is probably not for them.
 If you're a little less outfit confident and need some suggestions, this part might be for you!

-- Hair and makeup: If you're a makeup person, an engagement session is a great time to schedule a wedding makeup practice run!
+Hair and makeup: If you're a makeup person, an engagement session is a great time to schedule a wedding makeup practice run!
+If you’re not a makeup person, no worries!
+My only recommendation, particularly during warm weather, would be to bring either powder or blotting sheets or a towel to keep sweat at bay during photos.
 Whatever you choose to do with your hair and makeup, just make sure to let the real you shine through!
 Your friends and family want to see you in the photos, and you'll feel more comfortable if you feel like yourself, and that's going to come through in your photos!

 THINGS TO Bring